 Skip to content Book on Doctolib

-What is an intraocular implant?
+What is an intraocular lens?

 A permanent artificial lens

-A personalized choice based on your profile
+A personalised choice based on your profile

 3